Chicago Backflow Testing

 To prevent this, backflow prevention devices are installed on water lines.
 During a professional test, our licensed technicians:

-• Inspect all valves for correct operation
+• Inspect all valve components for correct operation

 Chicago requires these devices to be tested annually by a licensed backflow tester, and results must be submitted to the city to maintain compliance.

-What Is A Cross Connection?
+What Is A Cross-Connection?

 A cross-connection is any actual or potential link between your drinking water system and a source of contamination.
 This could include: